MacGesture/MacGesture/README.md

 An imperfect fix:
 Take WebStorm for example, open Preferences, then KeyMap, set the shortcut of "Show Context Menu" to "Button3 Click"

+* Cannot assign some system-wide shortcuts to rules.

+Reason:
+macOS respond to system-wide shortcuts before MacGesture.

+Fix:
+Disable the shortcut first (for example in System Preferences->Keyboard->Shortcuts), then assign the shortcut in MacGesture, and re-enable the shortcut.

 # Q&A

 Feel free to open issue